Mahadev-Hummanagol/ARC-Prize-2025/README.md

 # ARC-Prize-2025
-In this competition, you’ll develop AI systems to efficiently learn new skills and solve open-ended problems, rather than depend exclusively on systems trained with extensive datasets.
+In this competition,  develop AI systems to efficiently learn new skills and solve open-ended problems, rather than depend exclusively on systems trained with extensive datasets.
 The top submissions will show improvement toward human level reasoning.

 Description